mame82/UnifyingVulnsDisclosureRepo/README.md

 - `mjackit` could emulate a dongle in pairing mode.
 This was mainly used in research phase, but could possibly be used to pair non-Unifying Logitech devices to Unifying dongles (mentioned in one of the reports)

-## Twitter invitation message for this repo (for those who missed it)
+## ORIGINAL CONTENT DIRECTED TO EARLY REVIEWERS: Twitter invitation message for this repo (for those who missed it)

 ```
 Hi folks,